carbon-language/carbon-lang/proposals/p0044-decision.md

 - The GitHub markdown-centric flow makes the on-ramp as smooth as possible for external contributors.
-  - This positions the project to maximize the ease of engaging-with and gaining contributions from the wider industry.
+  - This positions the project to maximize the ease of engaging with and gaining contributions from the wider industry.
-- The final documents to be in markdown form, so it is best if contributors have the option to stay in markdown for the whole process.
+- The final documents must be in markdown form, so it is best if contributors have the option to stay in markdown for the whole process.
 This is significantly less complex than something that converts between formats:

   - Less to learn
   - Fewer steps in the process
-  - No outdated versions in the old format left behind.
+  - No outdated versions in the old format left behind

 - The technical flow seems on balance better than the Google Docs-based workflow.
 The proposal does a really good job explaining pros and cons.
 In